-When I first arrived in Ho Chi Minh City the many varieties of street food fascinated me, but none more so than banh bao, which to me looked more like big Chinese dumplings than something Vietnamese.
-Banh bao, not to be confused with the also popular banh mi, actually do have Chinese roots, being introduced to the country by Cantonese immigrants.
+Banh bao look more like big Chinese dumplings than something Vietnamese.
+Not to be confused with the also popular banh mi, banh bao does actually have Chinese roots, being introduced to the country by Cantonese immigrants.
 But the buns have become a dietary mainstay in Saigon, where they can be found sold by street vendors, convenience stores, and even Buddhist temples.

 Banh bao is a simple but delicious food; it’s basically a large, round dumpling filled with various ingredients, such as pork, sausage mushrooms and onions.
 The most popular version in Saigon is a mixture of ground pork, Chinese sausage, and hard-boiled quail eggs.
 The ground pork is formed into a meatball and then the eggs and chunks of sausage are added.
 The mixture is then wrapped in a slightly sweetened flour dumpling and steamed to perfection.
 On the street, banh bao is served directly out of the steamer so you’ll want to give it some time to cool before you dig in, or you may burn your mouth.
 I like to make a hole in the side of my bun to help let off some of the steam.